addisalemseifu/Tood_List/README.md

 # Tood_List
-> This is the first part of Todo Lis project configured with modules and all Es6 sintaxes amd webpack.
+> This is the secound part of Todo Lis project configured with modules and all Es6 sintaxes amd webpack.
 <a name="readme-top"></a>

 <div align="center">